Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Model

-where $\omega_{C}\gg\omega_{0}$.\\ In the quantum Langevin equation for the model, the parameter $\gamma$ is the frequency independent damping constant.
-Correspondingly, the Langevin equation features a memoryless damping kernel and therefore, in the classical limit, the bath considered reduces to a white noise source.
-By comparing the discrete and the continuous version of $J(\omega)$, one can recognize that the damping constant $\gamma$ is a measure of the overall coupling strength between the particle and the bath.
+where $\omega_{c}$ is the cutoff frequency and $\omega_{ph}$ is a characteristic frequency scale of the heat bath.
+For $s<1$ the bath is said \emph{sub-Ohmic}, for $s=1$ \emph{Ohmic}, and for $s>1$ \emph{super-Ohmic}.\\ In the quantum Langevin equation for the model with Ohmic dissipation ($s=1$) the parameter $\gamma_{1}\equiv \gamma$ is the frequency-independent damping constant.
+Correspondingly, the Langevin equation features a memoryless damping kernel and therefore, in the classical limit, the Ohmic bath reduces to a white noise source.
+By comparing the discrete and continuous versions of $J$, one recognizes that $\gamma$ is a measure of the overall system-bath coupling.
+For this reason we refer to $\gamma$ as \emph{coupling strength}.